 How do wars affect the mental health of children?
 Here are the latest studies

 The Russian-Ukrainian conflict worried the entire world because of its devastating repercussions, especially on humans.
-The American Mental Health Journal reported that 22 percent of people living in areas of armed conflict suffer from depression, anxiety, “post-traumatic stress disorder”, “bipolar disorder” and “schizophrenia”, and that about 9 percent of the population of countries where Witnessing violent conflicts and suffering from severe mental and psychological health disorders.
+The American Mental Health Journal reported that 22 percent of people living in areas of armed conflict suffer from depression, anxiety, “post-traumatic stress disorder”, “bipolar disorder” and “schizophrenia”, and that regarding 9 percent of the population of countries where Witnessing violent conflicts and suffering from severe mental and psychological health disorders.

-Symptoms of psychological disorder appear after weeks or within 3 months, including symptoms such as muscle pain, diarrhea, irregular heartbeat, headache and appetite disturbances, and coincide with other psychological control over the patient such as panic attacks, fear, depression, anxiety and guilt, and may reach suicidal thoughts and tendencies. .
+Symptoms of psychological disorder appear following weeks or within 3 months, including symptoms such as muscle pain, diarrhea, irregular heartbeat, headache and appetite disturbances, and coincide with other psychological control over the patient such as panic attacks, fear, depression, anxiety and guilt, and may reach suicidal thoughts and tendencies. .

 The most harmful children